Non-existence of integral Hopf orders for twists of several simple groups of Lie type: Twists of arising from the Klein four-group

-The classification of all subgroups of $\PSL_2(q)$, which dates from the beginning of last century, can be consulted in \cite[Theorem 2.1]{Ki}.
-A thorough analysis of the 22 items forming this theorem brings to light that the only abelian subgroups of central type of $\PSL_2(q)$ are: $p$-groups of square order or Klein four-groups.
+The classification of all subgroups of $\PSL_2(q)$, which dates from the beginning of last century, can be consulted in \cite[Theorem 6.25]{Su2} or \cite[Theorem 2.1]{Ki}.
+These theorems bring to light that the only abelian subgroups of central type of $\PSL_2(q)$ are: $p$-groups of square order or Klein four-groups.
 In this subsection we give a self-contained proof of this and we find the relation between these subgroups via conjugation or automorphisms.
 We start by recalling some facts about $\SL_2(q)$ that we will draw heavily on in the sequel.
-We used as references \cite[pages 5-9]{B}, for $q$ odd, and \cite[pages 324-326]{JL}, for $q$ even.
+We used as references \cite[pages 5-9]{B}, for $q$ odd, and \cite[pages 324-326 and 336]{JL}, for $q$ even.
 We said before that

 is a Sylow $p$-subgroup of $\SL_2(q)$, which is elementary abelian.
 For $t \in \F_q^{\times}$ we denote by $d(t)$ the diagonal matrix $\textrm{diag}(t,t^{-1})$.
 We fix the following split torus of $\SL_2(q)$: